Writing a cover letter

 Go the extra mile.
 Mention how you research their company.
 LinkedIn conversations, panel sessions at Careers Fairs, networking with UoM graduates at the company etc

 - Start well.
 A named contact to start your letter is ideal, but can be hard to source.
-"Dear Madam or Sir" will work if you need to.
+"Dear recruiter/recruiting team" will work if you need to.

-- Skip the evidence.
+- Dont skip the evidence.
 Just stating you’ve got the required skills will not be convincing.
 Provide context for where you developed your skills, and your letter gains more credibility.

-- Be too gushing.
-Be careful of using over-enthusiastic terms such as “overjoyed”, “ecstatic”, “passionate”when describing your emotions, try to keep to terms you would be happy using in a professional conversation.
+- Be careful of using over-enthusiastic terms such as “overjoyed”, “ecstatic”, “passionate”when describing your emotions, try to keep to terms you would be happy using in a professional conversation.

-- Forget to mention the company.
+- Mention the company.
 Do not write the generic application letter.
 Find reasons why you are applying to that firm, and tell them so.

 -

-- End poorly.
+- Keep your letter ending positive.
 If you started your letter writing to a named person, you should finish "Yours sincerely".
 Otherwise is should end "Yours faithfully".

 Further resources